Manisha-Bhande/Background-Changer-Using-HTML-CSS.Js/README.md

 # Background-Changer-Using-HTML-CSS.Js
-Yhis is a simple Background Changer using HTML, CSS and Javascript
+This is a simple Background Changer using HTML, CSS and Javascript